joeyohie/smile-quotes/README.md

   > Remind yourself of the words that make you happy, productive, and motivated.

 ## Quote from You ##
-  > "Come for smiles and a little boost of positive and productive energy."
+  > "Come for smiles - stay to be inspired."

 ## How to Get Started ##
   > Start by adding your favorite quotes.
-Every time you come back, you can store more and browse categories based on the mood you are seeking.
+Every time you come back, you can store more and browse to find the quote you are seeking.

 ## Hypothetical Customer Quote ##
   > "This app gives me a way to save all my favorite quotes.
 I've been jotting them down in different places - on my phone, highlighted in books, on a post-it on the fridge.
 Now they are all centralized and I can come back whenever I want to jot down more or need that extra boost of sunshine to keep my day happy, productive, and satisfying."